 What can I do with Smoked Garlic?

 We use smoked garlic cloves to stuff roast chicken, enhance gravy and mayonnaise, mash into butter to make finger-licking garlic bread, or use to crown steaks and Portobello mushrooms for delicious vegetarian garlic recipes.
 Smoked garlic adds an intriguing layer of flavour to family favourites such as lasagne, Shepherds' Pie, and cauliflower cheese.
 Or try grating smoked garlic cloves into sliced potatoes and cream for a smoky twist on classic Potato Dauphinoise.
-Our video shows you how.

 How does The Garlic Farm smoke garlic?